niamtokik/cozo/notes/0001-integrating-cozodb-in-erlang-ecosystem/README.md

 can be easily converted to something Erlang compatible with `leex`[^erlang-leex] and `yecc`[^erlang-yecc].

+An interface to `qlc`[^erlang-qlc] could also be really helpful.
+Creating a similar interface than the one already offered by ETS and Mnesia could be a great feature as well.

 Finally, `erlang_nif.c` is not tested against memory leaks and other kind of C related issues.
 It should be planned to create test suites and analyze this part of the code with Valgrind[^valgrind].
 Error